-A Natural Turf 5 Yr.
-Texas A&M Research Project in Partnership with the USGA Proves the AirField AirDrain System a Success
+Natural Turf 5 Yr.
+Texas A&M Research Project in Partnership with the USGA Proves AirDrain a Success

-In a five year research project sponsored by the USGA and Airfield Systems, overseen by Kevin McInnis and James Thomas at Texas A&M University, the AirField Synthetic Natural Turf drainage system for sports field and golf applications was shown to hold 1-3 days more plant available water than a traditional gravel drainage profile.
+In a five year research project sponsored by the USGA and Airfield Systems, overseen by Kevin McInnis and James Thomas at Texas A&M University, the AirField Natural Turf Agronomic Drainage System for sports field and golf applications and any sand profile was shown to hold up to 3 days more plant available water than a traditional gravel drainage profile.

 Download the PDF of the USGA – Texas A&M research project here:

 AirField has been marketing the AirDrain geocell for drainage since 2002, one of the first to understand the dramatic performance of an Airfield System was Tim Peterson with the Arizona Cardinals.
 Tim eventually selected Airfield over 20 other drainage systems in 2003, for the University of Phoenix Arena, home of the Tostito’s Fiesta Bowl and Super Bowl XLII.

 In an NFL Players Association poll, the field at University of Phoenix Stadium was voted the league’s top playing surface in 2006 through 2012.
 This field was also selected as the league’s best playing surface in a 2008 Sports Illustrated poll among NFL players.

 “We are pleased to see extensive laboratory testing prove what our customers have known all along, AirField drainage helps prevent standing water, missed practices and increases playing time.
 It also significantly reduces irrigation frequency by keeping plant available water in the soil profile.
 Said Michael Bean, AirField Systems Director of Sales.
 “We have enjoyed working with Texas A&M, and having some of the brightest minds in the field of Agronomy document the AirField advantage.”